-Smith played Audrey in Little Shop of Horrors at the Menier Chocolate Factory in 2006, transferring to the Ambassadors Theatre, via the Duke of York’s Theatre.
-Her performance earned her an Olivier Award nomination in 2008.
-In 2009, she took on the role of Elle Woods in a musical version of Legally Blonde at the Savoy Theatre.
-For her role in the musical, she won both a WhatsOnStage Award and a Laurence Olivier Award, as well as being nominated for a Natasha Richardson Award for Best Actress.
+Smith played Audrey in Little Shop of Horrors at the Menier Chocolate Factory in 2006, transferring to the Ambassadors Theatre.
+In 2009, she took on the role of Elle Woods in Legally Blonde at the Savoy Theatre, earning an Olivier Award nomination for Best Actress in a Musical.

-In 2012, she played a lead role at the Old Vic, in Hedda Gabler, and a revival of the Terence Rattigan play Flare Path at the Theatre Royal, Haymarket.
-Directed by Trevor Nunn, Smith played a Doris, an ex-barmaid who is married to a Polish RAF officer.
-She won the Olivier for best performance in a supporting role, her only Olivier to date not for a musical role.
+In 2012, she played the title role in Hedda Gabler at the Old Vic, and was then in a revival of the Terence Rattigan play Flare Path at Theatre Royal Haymarket, winning an Olivier for Best Actress.
 The following year, she starred in A Midsummer Night’s Dream at the Noël Coward Theatre, alongside David Walliams.

-In 2015, Smith was honoured in the New Year’s Honours as she was appointed Officer of the Order of the British Empire (OBE).
-Later that year, Smith went on to play the role of Fanny Brice in the musical Funny Girl, which initially ran at the Menier Chocolate Factory, before transferring to the Savoy Theatre and touring the UK.
+In 2015, Smith went on to play the role of Fanny Brice in the musical Funny Girl, which initially ran at the Menier Chocolate Factory, before transferring to the Savoy Theatre and touring the UK.
 She was nominated for the Olivier Award for Best Actress in a Musical following the show’s West End transfer.